Battle of Capua (212 BC)

-The First Battle of Capua was fought in 212 BC between Hannibal and two Roman consular armies.
+The First Battle of Capua was fought in 212 BC between Hannibal Barca and two Roman consular armies.
 The Roman force was led by two consuls, Quintus Fulvius Flaccus and Appius Claudius Pulcher.
 The Roman force was defeated, but managed to escape.
 Hannibal temporarily managed to raise the siege of Capua.
 A tactical Carthaginian victory, it ultimately did not help the Capuans.

 Strategic situation

 In Italy, the Romans had fielded at least four armies.
 The Consular armies were poised to attack Capua, while an army under Tiberius Sempronius Gracchus was active in Lucania.
 Legions were also stationed in Rome, Samnium, and northern Italy.
 Romans had retaken Arpi, Casilinum, and Sussela from the Carthaginians.

 Hannibal had enjoyed considerable success, as Thurii, Metapontum, and Heraclea had fallen under Carthaginian control.
 Hanno, son of Bomilcar, was active in Bruttium.
 All of Magna Graecia except Rhegium and Tarentum was allied to Carthage.
 Hannibal was in southern Italy, trying to gain control of the citadel of Tarentum after the city had fallen to him in 213 BC.

 In Iberia, the Romans and Carthaginians were deadlocked, with neither side gaining any decisive advantage.
 In fact, the situation was favourable enough for Hasdrubal Barca to move to Africa and crush the rebellion of Syphax without the Scipios gaining any advantages in Iberia.

 In Sicily, the Siege of Syracuse continued.
 On the whole, the Romans under Marcus Claudius Marcellus had gained the upper hand.
 The Carthaginians had not recovered from the ravages of pestilence which had decimated their army.